JavaGT/wearetheuniversity.org/source/blog/2024/09/20/power-restored-at-victoria-university-after-two-days-of-outages.md

 <p>All other buildings are operational.
 Any interruption to timetabled classes will be communicated by your school or course coordinator.</p>

 <p>Wellington.Scoop – September 18<br>
-Electricity was cut in parts of Kelburn, including Victoria University, just before midday today. </p>
+Electricity was cut in parts of Kelburn, including Victoria University, just before midday today.<p>

 <p>Wellington Electricity said the streets without power were<br>
 Fairlie Terrace, Kelburn<br>